Nagendra1997/mesibo-documentation/conferencing.md

 ### How to create a conferencing app using mesibo API

-The following are the basic features of a conferencing app.
+The following are the basic requirements of a conferencing app.

 1. A conference room which people can join
 2. Ability to get the list of participants which is updated as and when people join or leave the room in real-time